timconner/simplesamlphp-module-duouniversal/README.md

     ],
 ```

+A datastore other than SimpleSAMLphp's default `phpsession` must be configured to use this module.
+Information on datastore configuration can be found in the [SimpleSAMLphp documentation](https://simplesamlphp.org/docs/stable/simplesamlphp-maintenance.html#session-management).

 ## Configuration

 1. Copy `module_duouniversal.php.dist` from the `config` directory of this repo to the config directory of your SimpleSAMLphp deployment.